wso2/docs-ei/en/streaming-integrator/docs/quick-start-guide/getting-started/deploy-siddhi-application.md

 ## What's Next?

-When you are designing Siddhi applications, you may need to use functions, transports, formats that the WSO2 Streaming Integrator does not support by default.
-In such situations, you can extend the Streaming Integrator by installing the required Siddhi extensions.
-To try out installing a Siddhi extension that is not shipped with WSO2 Streaming Integrator by default, proceed to [Step 4: Extend Streaming Integrator](extend-si.md).
+To install any additional extensions you may need to run the `SweetFactoryApp` Siddhi application you deployed, proceed to [Step 4: Extend Streaming Integrator](extend-si.md).